posixfan/posixfan/README.md

 - [Code](https://github.com/posixfan/portscan-honeypot/blob/main/portscan-honeypot.py)

 #### [Responder-Honeypot](https://github.com/posixfan/Responder-Honeypot)
-A Python-based honeypot designed to detect and log LLMNR (Link-Local Multicast Name Resolution) and mDNS (Multicast DNS) poisoning attacks:
+A Python-based honeypot designed to detect and log LLMNR (Link-Local Multicast Name Resolution) and mDNS (Multicast DNS) poisoning attacks.
+This tool sends out LLMNR and mDNS queries and monitors for malicious responses, alerting you when an attack is detected.
+It can also send notifications via email or Telegram and log events to a file.:
 - Technologies: Python, Scapy.
 - [Code](https://github.com/posixfan/Responder-Honeypot/blob/main/responder_honeypot.py)